ibm-cloud-docs/vpc/lb-faqs.md

 * Horizontal scaling activities
 * Recovery activities
 * Rolling upgrades to address vulnerabilities and apply security patches
-* ACLs blocking management traffic to the load balancer

-  This puts your load balancer in a `maintenance_pending` state.
-Ensure that the ACLs on your load balancer subnets are configured properly.
-Refer to [Configuring ACLs for use with application load balancers](/docs/vpc?topic=vpc-configuring-acls-for-use-with-load-balancers).
-  {: note}

 ## Why do I need to choose multiple subnets during provisioning?
 {: #subnets-during-provisioning}